EFTEC/MiniLang/README.md

 `varname.field`

 * If the field exists, then it uses it.
-* If the field doesn't exist, then it uses a method of the caller.
+* If the field doesn't exist, then it uses a method of the object CALLER.
-* If the method of the caller doesn't exist then it tries to use the method of the service class
+* If the method of the CALLER doesn't exist then it tries to use the method of the service class
+* If the method of the service class doesn't exist then it tries to use the inner method of the class MiniLang (with a prefix _).
+Example function _param()
 * Finally, if everything fails then it triggers an error.

 Example of code [examples/examplevariable2.php](examples/examplevariable2.php)